 Though contactless payments have existed for years, restaurants in North America have been slow to adopt the technology.
 This has largely been due to concerns about security and the cost of payment processing fees.

 However, with the novel coronavirus’ primary transmission being human contact, contactless payment has an obvious advantage.
 Early studies have revealed that the virus causing COVID-19 can remain active on plastic and stainless steel surfaces for two to three days.
 So if customers are forced to handle cash or touch shared devices like pin pads and payment terminals, the virus can easily be passed from person to person.

 Contactless payments help to mitigate this concern by reducing contact at the point of payment.
 Ideally, restaurants should be using wireless terminals equipped with contactless payment technology so that customers can pay at the counter for pickup or pay at the table when dining in.
 In fact, the CDC recommends the use of touchless payment solutions whenever possible.

 Contactless payment in restaurants is no longer just about convenience.
 It’s about health and safety.
 Restaurateurs need to be prepared for this major shift in payments technology, especially since customers will demand it.

-When it comes to restaurant technology for a post-COVID world, contactless payments often go hand-in-hand with digital loyalty programs.
+When it comes to restaurant technology for a COVID-19 world, contactless payments often go hand-in-hand with digital loyalty programs.
 This refers to the web or app-based platforms that encourage loyalty and long-term business by offering merchandise, coupons, and other rewards to your most-frequent customers.